This trusted travel-rewards giant offers cards for international and everyday journeys.

 If your family spends more than $30 a week in groceries alone, you can break even on the card.
 Busy families will likely blow past that threshold and pocket a generous cashback haul.

-Best for travel rewards: Premier Rewards Gold Card from American Express
+Best for travel rewards: American Express® Gold Card

-The Premier Rewards Gold Card from American Express offers 3x points on airfare and 2x points at US restaurants, grocery stores and gas stations.
+The American Express® Gold Card offers 3x points on airfare when you book directly and 4x points at US restaurants.
+At US supermarkets, earn 4x points on up to $25,000 per calendar year on purchases, then 1x.
 This gives you a broad base of spending from which to collect valuable Membership Rewards® points.
-You can redeem your points for vacations through American Express Travel.
+You can also redeem your points for vacations through American Express Travel.

-Unlike our other winners, the Premier Rewards Gold Card from American Express is one of the charge cards offered by American Express.
-This means you’ll have to pay off your total balance due each statement in full.
+Unlike our other winners, the American Express® Gold Card is a hybrid between a charge card and a regular credit card.
 If you’re interested in a travel-specific credit card, learn more about our choice for best airline rewards card and hotel rewards card.

 Best for airline rewards: Platinum Delta SkyMiles® Credit Card

-It offers a domestic main cabin round-trip companion certificate that the Gold Delta SkyMiles® Credit Card doesn’t bring to the table.
+It offers a domestic main cabin round-trip companion certificate that the Gold Delta SkyMiles® Credit Card from American Express doesn’t bring to the table.
 And it’s half the price of the Delta Reserve® Credit Card from American Express, while offering 2x points on Delta purchases and perks like priority boarding.

 If you consistently stay at Hilton, however, you’re rewarded with an exceptional 7x point multiple on Hilton purchases.
 That’s in addition to a complimentary upgrade to Silver status in the Hilton Honors loyalty program.